 - Autopilot controller, showing active mode, heading, rudder and various steering information depending on active autopilot mode.
-Manual adjustments to the set heading can only be made when the port and starboard arrow indicators are illuminated red and green. - Mode selection, includes access to turn pattern selection. - Turn pattern selection - → Note: The turn steering option is not available if the boat type is set to SAIL in the Autopilot Commissioning dialog, instead the tack/gybe feature is implemented.
-Refer to "Tacking in AUTO mode" on page 52 and "Tacking in WIND mode" on page 55.
+Manual adjustments to the set heading can only be made when the port and starboard arrow indicators are illuminated red and green. - Mode selection, includes access to turn pattern selection. - Turn pattern selection, available when in Heading Hold mode.